Programming Task 4

 • Takes [references to] 2 ArrayList<String> objects as parameters

-• Returns a boolean that is true if the two lists contain all the same Strings in the same order, but ignoring case.
-The method either returns false, or fails a JUnit assert, if the lists do not contain all the same values in the same order while ignoring case
+• Checks if the two lists contain all the same Strings in the same order, but ignoring case.
+The method fails a JUnit assert if the lists do not contain all the same values in the same order while ignoring case

 • Note: This is where it's recommended that you use compareToIgnoreCase